;

 Wisdom teeth are the last to emerge, and let’s be honest—they often get blamed for every problem that affects the mouth.

-In this article, we’ll explore when swollen gums around wisdom teeth are normal, when they’re a cause for concern, and how to get quick relief.
+In this article, we’ll explore when swollen gums around wisdom teeth are normal, when to worry, and when to see your dentist.

 Swollen Gums May Just Be a Sign of Wisdom Teeth Coming In